joshwcomeau/react-flip-move/README.md

   * Compatible with [Preact](https://preactjs.com/) (should work with other React-like libraries as well).

-  * Implementation based on the [_FLIP technique_](https://medium.com/developers-writing/animating-the-unanimatable-1346a5aab3cd), a beautiful-in-its-simplicity method of tackling this problem.
-UMD build, when minified and gzipped, is under 6kb! ⚡
+  * Tiny!
+Gzipped size is around 6kb! ⚡

 ## Quickstart